-My return trip began about noon the next day and I felt like a veteran as I boarded the train and found my little roomette.
-Although I had my phone alarm set, my porter gently knocked on my door about 6:30 a.m. to let me know we were nearing Kansas City.
+As I boarded for my return trip and found my little roomette, I felt like a veteran.
+My porter gently knocked on my door about 6:30 a.m. to let me know we were nearing Kansas City.
 As we arrived from the west, the sunrise illuminated Kansas City’s beautiful Kauffman Center for the Performing Arts, the sculptures atop the convention center, and of course, our beautiful Union Station that has been welcoming train travelers for almost 100 years.

 I was home.